-Some desks have secret compartments.
+Some pieces of furniture have secret compartments, particularly antique desks.
 Look underneath to see if there is enclosed space that doesn’t seem to be accessed from the usual drawers.
-There are also drawers that don’t open all the way but appear to do so because of a false back.
+There may also be drawers that don’t open all the way but appear to do so because of a false back.
 If you find coins or bills or even old postcards, you can use online resources to determine if they’re worth anything.

 As you pull apart your home in the name of treasure hunting, you might find some valuable old books.
 You can sell them on eBay.
 But don’t discard the worthless ones too quickly.
 My mother told me about an uncle who stashed currency in books.
 After he died his family discovered thousands of dollars while leafing through the pages.
 Apparently hiding money in books was common for those who lived through bank failures during the Great Depression.

-When we were children we used to throw pennies into a hole in kitchen floor.
+When we were children we used to throw pennies into a hole in the kitchen floor.
 We never did know why there was a quarter-sized hole through the linoleum and wood.
 We also never retrieved any of the coins.
-They might be there today, almost forty years later.
+They might be there today, almost 40 years later.

-While remodeling, a New York couple found $15,000 in their ceiling.
-Actually it was their contractor who found the bag full of money, and he was honest enough to give it to them.
 Again, you can’t tear open a ceiling just for the small chance that there’s something valuable in there, but you can look for clues.
 Maybe part of the ceiling has already been removed and can be removed safely again.
-A drop ceiling might have tiles which are easily lifted, so you can take a look.
+A drop ceiling might have tiles that are easily lifted, so you can take a look.
 An attic can provide access to a ceiling as well.